-Please note that if you wish to apply to Hackney New School during the academic year you should contact the school office on 0207 617 7181.
+Please note that if you wish to apply to Hackney New School during the academic year you should contact Student Services on 0207 617 7181.

 Please note links to policy pages and HNS prospectus at the end.

 As a specialist music school, we select up to 10% of our students based on their musical aptitude.
-Children will not need to have prior musical or instrumental experience.
-Parents who would like their children to be considered for a place based on musical aptitude should complete the Music Aptitude Form and we will then invite their children to take a musical aptitude test.
+Parents who would like their child to be considered for a place based on musical aptitude should complete the Music Aptitude Form and we will then invite their child to take a musical aptitude test.
 This will be taken in parallel with the cognitive ability tests used for Hackney New School’s banded admissions arrangements which are designed to ensure a balanced representation of pupils of different abilities at Year 7 (taking 25% of students from each of 4 bands of results).

 If you live outside Hackney but wish to apply for a place at Hackney New School please apply to your home local authority who will process the application.

 Our aim is to ensure that HNS’s intake of pupils includes an appropriate spread of children of different abilities.
 HNS will apply the following banding policies: